rubenafo/trendyways/README.md

 Trendyways
 ==========

-Small javascrip library containing methods to use in financial technical analysis of stock time series.
+Small javascript library containing methods to be used in financial technical analysis of stock time series.
 It is intended to be a simple library, suitable to be inserted in any visulization workflow to generate results on the fly.

 Compatibily: IE[7,8,9,...], Chrome and Firefox.